Don’t Make These 5 Mistakes When Buying Seeds

 If you have a small garden or short growing season, the answer is probably yes.

-It’s easy to get carried away as you’re browsing seeds and dreaming of all the things you want to grow, but try to plan ahead so you only buy what you need.
+I always joke: The eyes are bigger than the garden.
+Self-restraint is tough if you’re browsing seeds and dreaming of all the things you want to grow, but try to plan ahead so you only buy what you need.

 A pile of seed packets, sunflower seeds from a sunflower head, and seeds in red plastic bags spread across a wooden table